 Key Points for Inside Outside Inside Edges Lean into inside edge with gliding leg in a 1/4 squat position.
 Pivot toward your big toe and spin on...

-Quick Fix for Skating - When Players Skate on Outside Edges
+Fix - When Players Skate on Outside Edge

 Here is a quickfix for coaches who are trying to help their young players with their skating.
 This will help you work with your players when...

 Here are keys to the control turn: Keep center of gravity low Head leads the turn Lean into edges Inside leg should be in front leading the...

 A Jam Turn is an extremely tight turn that allows us to change direction quickly and under control.
 It is not quite a stop, the Jam Turn allows us to...